The miracle isn’t that I finished. The miracle is that I had the courage to start. – John “The Penguin” Bingham

 In order to make small changes towards better health, we need to think of food and physical movement as life essentials, not as “diet” and “exercise” that we have to fit in during our day.
 This awareness can lead to an understanding that cooking and eating wholesome foods, and getting more daily physical activity, are healthy behaviors that are practiced throughout your life.

 Another key to your journey is to enjoy the process, rather than forcing yourself to the gym or through the latest fad diet.
 Making changes to your lifestyle is difficult, but if you can make it pleasurable and even sociable, you are far more likely to stick to the changes you have made, especially if you have the support of others.
-Look for like-minded groups, either online or in person, to connect with (such as the Be Resilient Project), or seek support from health care professionals if you need help in a specific area.
+Look for like-minded people or groups to connect with or seek support from health care professionals if you need help in a specific area.
 Above all, self-compassion is probably the most important adjustment you can make during this journey.
-If you encounter a slip up, don’t beat yourself up over it.
+If you encounter a slip-up, don’t beat yourself up over it.
 Reflect on why and remind yourself that tomorrow is another opportunity to try again.

 To embark on a journey, it helps to have a guide to help you overcome obstacles or barriers that will impede your way.
-To learn how to overcome barriers to making lasting lifestyle changes, please read my complementary article in this month’s newsletter.
+To learn how to overcome barriers to making lasting lifestyle changes, please read this past article from our Wellness blog.

 Share Your Wellness Thoughts: What motivates you and keeps you on the path to good health?